dpak11/tokeniser/README.md

 `tokie.read()` is used to read a token value.

 If you already have a signed token, you can transmit the token via query parameter.
 Below example, `my_token` contains your signed token.
+(Alternatively, you can pass the token inside the body of POST api call)

 `http://localhost:3000/read_token_query?my_token=eyJkYXRhIjoiYkY5c1gxZGZSVjkyjdkfrye8rfs`